abhishekit31/javaScript/Interview/interview.md

 ## async

-async is a keyword in javascript which is used before the function to make this fuunction is async function.
+async is a keyword in javascript which is used before the function to make this function as async function.

-it always return the promise whether its return explictly or not.
+It always return the promise whether its return explictly or not.

 ```javascript
 async function fetchData() {